-I have a NZ Student policy but have finished studying.
+I have an NZ Student policy but have finished studying.
 I’m staying in NZ to work, what do I do?

 My family are coming to New Zealand with me, are they covered under my student insurance?

-What do I do if I have an emergency or claim?
+What do I do if I have an emergency or a claim?